uiceds/cee-492-project-2025-gasc/cee492_report.typ

 == EDA Process & Methodology

-The research team entered the EDA phase with the intent of further investigating the available data sources and refining its project statement.
-Despite best efforts, the initial findings suggested that the initial goals of the project were too challenging given the availability, complexity, and format of the necessary data.
-The available scour data, from the State of Montana USGS data, included numerous unique and rather independent datasets, including cross-sectional geometry data, longitudinal profile data, pier structure data, water surface profiles, and sporadic but extensive stream flow data.
-Attempting to collect, refine, and subsequently tie such a wide variety of complex data was decidedly understood to be beyond the scope of the project.
+The EDA phase commenced with the intent of further investigating available data sources and refining the project statement.
+However, initial findings suggested that the original goals were overly ambitious given the availability, complexity, and format of the necessary data.
+The available scour data, sourced from the State of Montana USGS, included numerous unique and independent datasets, such as cross-sectional geometry, longitudinal profiles, pier structure data, water surface profiles, and sporadic but extensive stream flow data.
+Ultimately, the effort required to collect, refine, and integrate such a wide variety of complex data was determined to be beyond the feasible scope of the project.
 #v(0.3em)
-To give example, in order to try and identify and model the relationships between stream flows and scour, the team would have needed to first find a bridge with enough data between 2012 and 2024, locate the subject bridge on the USGS StreamStats GIS page, investigate if there was a stream gauge measuring data in close proximity, and if that were true then hope that the dates on the stream gauge data (similar to that presented in Figure 4) coincided with the data collected on scour/elevation.
-It was determined by the research team that the described task would be far too challenging in itself, let alone decomposing and cleaning/tidying the complicated stream flow data in addition to the stream elevation data.
+For instance, modeling the relationship between stream flows and scour necessitates identifying bridges with sufficient longitudinal data (2012–2024) located in close proximity to active USGS stream gauges.
+Furthermore, the temporal resolution of the hydraulic data must align precisely with the sporadic scour elevation surveys (similar to Figure 4).
+Due to these spatial and temporal synchronization requirements, combined with the substantial computational effort required to preprocess complex stream flow datasets, this integration was determined to be infeasible for the current study.

 #figure(
   image("figures/Example_StreamStats_Data.png", width: 100%),
   caption: [Example StreamStats data from USGS.],
 ) <proofread>

-With the aforementioned limitations identified, the research team focused attention and efforts on finding a reasonable but potentially impactful way to analyze some of the data on hand.
-Remember, bridge scour is a serious concern for State and Federal entities, leading to thousands and even millions of dollars spent in monitoring costs.
-The research team thus changed its priority to evaluating if applying data science could help identify and model trends in streambed elevations.
-If correlations did prove to exist, a reliable model could be produced, having the potential to allow States and the Federal Government to more intelligently determine at what interval monitoring should be conducted, as opposed to standardized (and costly) yearly or bi-yearly.
-Successful modeling could also help prioritize vulnerable or critical bridges, potentially reducing collapse risks.
-The data the project team preliminarily focused on is summarized in Table V below.
+Given the identified limitations, attention was directed toward establishing a feasible yet impactful analytical approach using the available dataset.
+Bridge scour represents a significant financial burden for State and Federal entities, incurring millions of dollars in annual monitoring costs.
+Consequently, the study's priority shifted to evaluating whether data science methodologies could effectively identify and model temporal trends in streambed elevations.
+Demonstrating the existence of such correlations would enable the development of reliable predictive models, offering the potential to optimize monitoring intervals—replacing costly standardized schedules with intelligent, risk-based assessments.
+Furthermore, successful modeling would facilitate the prioritization of vulnerable structures, thereby reducing the risk of collapse.
+The specific data selected for this preliminary analysis is summarized in Table V.

 #figure(
   caption: [Basic Data Stats],